Karl is a longtime freelancer who's passionate about music, art, and writing.

 This is a classic ballad and the words match the deep emotion in NeverMann’s voice as he sings, "When you look at me tonight, there’s no tomorrow/An inch between our souls that fills the hollow” and I also was touched by the line, “This could be forever or just this night/I hesitate is this wrong or right?/But you slowly nod your head and make me follow” because of the depth of expression in it.

 “Pool Party” absolutely cannot be beat for a sheer sense of fun and energy.
 Dimi Kaye’s guitar rips into the track, shredding and howling, as Swayze delivers the vocals with a punch of teenaged testosterone and a sense of humour.
 I was so entertained by how well both of them got into the rocking vibe of the music.
 The musical chops of both of these guys can’t be denied.

 For the fun nature of this track, the lyrics of this song work beautifully.
 I love the cocky but still insecure feeling to lines like, “It’s time to down some creatine and become the Greek god I was meant to be/I’ve got to stick to my routine, I’ve got to eat more Lean Cuisine” and frankly I had to chuckle at, “Guns out, guns out it’s the only way/Party’s in three days/Until now everybody’s always looking down but soon that’ll change” because I remember feeling that way in high school.

-There’s lot of energy and fun about Revisit.
-It hits the core of what makes the classic synthwave sound so enjoyable with great vocals, excellent guitar work and the retro glow and warmth of analog synths all supported by deep wells of bass and thunderous drums.
-YORU has chosen superb collaborators for the album and produced something that stands up to the classic artists that first formed the scene back in the 2010’s while keeping the sound fresh.
+There’s lot of energy and fun on Revisit.
+It hits the core of what makes the classic synthwave sound so enjoyable with great vocals, excellent guitar work and the retro glow and warmth of analog synths, all supported by deep wells of bass and thunderous drums.
+YORU has chosen superb collaborators for the album and produced something that stands up to the classic artists that first formed the scene back in the 2010s while keeping the sound fresh.